-Figure 3.36.
+Figure 3.55.
 Plot rect of the example for action select

 Next insert a plot input into the rectangle.
 Make sure the plot input is within the rectangle.
 In the Action area, New is selected by default, therefore change it to Select.
-With the select option, it is not necessary to fill any information in for the x and y variables.
-Next, insert a program within the plot input item.
-The program within the subjects table should read which will make the variable alternate between values of one and zero every time the rectangle is clicked.
+With the select option, it is not necessary which will make the variable alternate between values of one and zero every time the rectangle is clicked.